Is a Coronary Angiography?

 - a small risk of stroke

 - a very small chance of a heart attack or a need

 - low blood pressure

-Recovery and Follow-Up When You Get Home
+and Follow-up When You Get Home

 Remember you’ve had an anesthetic so don’t drive, operate machinery, or make

 Remove the bandage after 24 hours.
-If there is minor oozing, apply
+If there’s minor oozing, apply

 For two days, do not have sex or perform any heavy exercise.